aws/aws-fpga/hdk/README.md

 ## HDK Overview

-The HDK flow enables developers to create RTL based accelerator designs targeted for F2 systems using AMD Vivado.
-Small Shell allows developers to preserve resources in the top SLR by removing the DMA functionality and relying on the basic peek/poke access from Host to FPGA.
+The HDK design flow enables developers to create RTL-based accelerator designs for F2 instances using AMD Vivado.
+HDK designs must be integrated with Small Shell, which does not include a built-in Direct Memory Access (DMA) engine and offers full resources in the top Super Logic Region (SLR) of the FPGA to developers.

 ## Getting Started

 ### Build Accelerator AFI using HDK Design Flow

 This section provides a step-by-step guide to build an F2 AFI using the HDK design flow.
-The flow starts with an existing CL example design.
+The flow starts with an existing Customer Logic (CL) example design.
 Steps 1 through 3 demonstrate how to set up the HDK development environment.
-Steps 4 through 5 show the commands used to generate the CL DCP files and the expected build artifacts.
-Steps 6 and 7 show developers how to submit the DCP file to generate an AFI for use on F2 instances.
+Steps 4 through 5 show the commands used to generate CL Design Checkpoint (DCP) files and other build artifacts.
+Steps 6 and 7 demonstrate how to submit the DCP file to generate an AFI for use on F2 instances.

 #### Step 1.
 Setup Development Environment